-Students can take any graduate-level class (above the 500-level) to meet their elective requirements.
+Students can take any graduate-level class (500-level and above) to meet their elective requirements.
 Students should choose the classes that best suit their career goals and interests.
 Outside of the PAD courses, students have chosen Political Science (PSC), Master of Science in Administration (MSA) and Geography (GEO.)
 Talk to the MPA Director to learn more about elective courses.